czartur/graphlp/README.md

 Uppon pressing any key you will leave the tool and be prompted on the terminal for the next step.
 We currently have support for adding a word of your choice or a random word and relauching the visualization.

+## Report
+A full report with an overview of the methods used and with benchmarking results can be also found in the root directory of the project.